COAPE International Partner.

 Tarryn was also the country manager for Mission Rabies.

-In 2017 Tarryn and her family, consisting of 1 husband, 2 children, 2 Mozambican dogs, a Mozambican cat and a Malawian dog, moved back to Cape Town.
+In 2017 Tarryn and her family, consisting of 1 husband, 2 children, 2 Mozambican dogs, a Mozambican cat and a Malawian dog, moved back to Cape Town, South Africa.

-Tarryn joined COAPE International in April 2018 and is responsible for the company’s Social Media as well as being involved in the accounts dept and various administrative aspects of the company.
+Tarryn joined COAPE International in April 2018 and is responsible for the company’s Social Media as well as being involved in various administrative aspects of the company.

 DipCABT (COAPE) OCN